 MATERIALS

-• Organic Cotton Blends: To add stretch, some of our organic cotton fabrics are blended with synthetic or semi-synthetic fibers such as elastane and viscose.
-The vast majority of this cotton is GOTS-certified.
+Organic Cotton Blends: To add stretch, some of our organic cotton fabrics are blended with synthetic or semi-synthetic fibers such as elastane and viscose.

-• Recycled Polyester and Nylon: Our polyester and nylon are made from recycled materials, primarily plastic waste.
-The majority of this is GRS-certified.
+Recycled Polyester and Nylon: Our polyester and nylon are made from verified recycled materials, primarily from plastic waste.
+The majority is GRS-certified.

-• Mulesing-Free Wool: Our wool comes from sheep that are not subject to mulesing, and part of these styles are certified by the Responsible Wool Standard
+Mulesing-Free Wool: Our wool comes from sheep that are not subjected to mulesing.

-• BIONIC-FINISH® ECO: Our technical outerwear and thermo wear are treated with BIONIC-FINISH® ECO, a water- and dirt-repellent finish free of perfluorinated chemicals (PFA/PFC).
+BIONIC-FINISH® ECO: Our technical outerwear and thermal clothing are treated with BIONIC-FINISH® ECO, a fluorine-free coating without added PFA/PFC.

-• Rubber: We prioritize natural rubber and recycled TR rubber in our footwear, where possible.
+Rubber: We prioritize using natural rubber and recycled TR rubber in our shoes.

-• Leather: We use leather and suede from Leather Working Group-certified tanneries, which are committed to responsible leather production.
+Leather: We use leather and suede from Leather Working Group-certified tanneries, a group of leather producers committed to responsible leather production.

-Read more about materials, care, and technical functions under each product on our website or contact us at webshop@wheat.co.uk.
+Read more about materials, care, and technical performance on each product page, or contact us at

 CERTIFICATIONS